YahuiSun/NWPTSTP/README.md

-These are the C++ codes and datasets for the Node-Weighted Partial Terminal Steiner Tree Problem (NWPTSTP).
+These are the C++ codes and datasets for the Node-Weighted Partial Terminal Steiner Tree Problem (NWPTSTP) in our paper:

+Yahui Sun, Daniel Rehfeldt, Marcus Brazil, Doreen Thomas, and Saman Halgamuge.
+“A Physarum-inspired algorithm for minimum-cost relay node placement in wireless sensor networks” IEEE/ACM Transactions on Networking (2020)

 For any enquiry, please feel free to contact Yahui SUN: https://yahuisun.com

 # C++ Codes